 Bahrain Bayan School is one of the few schools in Bahrain with such technological advancements, in which our faculty is committed to providing our students with tech-integrated lessons, we are committed to 21st century learning.

-A report posted by the US goverment in dec 2013 stated that By 2020, an estimated one million computer programming jobs in the U.S. will go unfilled, according to the U.S. Bureau of Labor Statistics.
+A report posted by the US government in dec 2013 stated that By 2020, an estimated one million computer programming jobs in the U.S. will go unfilled, according to the U.S. Bureau of Labor Statistics.
 This is a fact that will be evident in countries around the globe and Programming will be a fundamentally required skill for many jobs.

 In line with this trend, Bayan School decided to introduce the Robotics program in 2013 making it the first school in the country to integrate robotics into the curriculum.
 The robotics curriculum now extends from grade 3 - 12.
-The completion of the first dedicated robotics lab in 2016 was one of the big milestones for this signiture program.
+The completion of the first dedicated robotics lab in 2016 was one of the big milestones for this signature program.

 Robotics has truly become one of our signature programs!